-When you hear the teams “forgiveness,” “cancellation,” or “discharge,” it generally means you’re no longer required to make payment on your loans due to your circumstances.
+When you hear the terms “forgiveness,” “cancellation,” or “discharge,” it generally means you’re no longer required to make repayments on your student loans due to your circumstances.

 These circumstances may include:

 - Total and permanent disability

 Depending on the terms of your loan agreement, by withdrawing from a school program, you may be eligible to receive a partial or full refund for the loan.
 Since the amount of the refund, or whether you get a refund at all, is dependent on your loan terms, we always recommend contacting us for more specific details.